 And don’t forget you can test this by previewing your campaign in Step 4.1 when you’re creating a new campaign.

-Update: A newer version of this process can be found in our FAQ.
+Update: A newer version of this process can be found here.